icholy/ember-brunch/README.md

 Once the project has been created, you can start a server by running

     brunch watch --server

+Or

+    npm start

 then visit `localhost:3333`

+## Tests (mocha-phantomjs)

+Tests can be run via commandline

+	npm test

+*Note: Do not use `brunch test` -- tests require `mocha-phantomjs`*

+Or in a browser

+    brunch watch --server

+then visit `localhost:3333/test/`

 ## Overview